 Shaving your kielbasa in a hot shower is beneficial for two reasons: (1) The warm water will soften those particularly coarse pubic hairs, and (2) Mari says the nooks and crannies of your balls smooth out when the heat causes your sack to droop, and that makes for a closer, less precarious shave.
 Who woulda thought?

-Step 3: Lube Up
+Step 3: Get Lubed

-“I recommend using a post-shave balm down there once you’re done shaving,” Mari says.
+“I recommend using a Post Shave Balm down there once you’re done shaving,” Mari says.
 This can be a life saver, since the skin below the belt is extra sensitive and prone to irritation.

 If you do happen to nick yourself while shaving your pointer, don’t fret: Our guide on how to treat every body grooming injury will have you patched up and ready for action in no time.
 Convenient, huh?